pramnora/Linode/README.md

 -(**NOTE**: Guest, does not have access to the root system user files/they cannot see into other peoples folder directories/nor are they allowed to add 'new users' themselves.)-

+If at any time you wish to know who is the current user on the Linux system; then, just type:

+> guest@hostname~: whoami
+> guest

 ### - Add user as 'sudo'...

 >>root@hostname~: adduser userName sudo